Valyria-Studios/ellis_app/App/HMISINTEGRATION.md

 > distinct unit of an organization as set up in the HMIS (e.g., Rapid Re-Housing).

 Data is set up in an HMIS throught projects.
 Each project contains different data structures and compenents.
 The data differs for many reasons, federal program relations, privacy reason, and/or if an organization wants to add additional data components.

+3. An additional a term I use is **organization** which refers to any of the institutions that are working with the Ellis App.

 ---